Nepal has always been really corrupt for as long as I can remember.

 I even remember conversations with friends and colleagues where we expressed horrors at the possibility of being treated by a doctor who could have literally bought their qualification!

-Sure I was aware of the poor quality of education, of private school education being more a business, and of post-secondary and tertiary education being a black hole and really disorganized etc. in Nepal, but, as far as I knew, you still couldn’t BUY your qualifications!
-If you wanted to, Bihar, the neighboring Indian State to the South-east, was the place to get it from…or at least that’s what I was lead to believe way back in the nineties!
+Sure I was aware of the poor quality of education, of private school education being more a business, and of post-secondary and tertiary education being a black hole and really disorganized etc. in Nepal.
+But, as far as I knew, you still couldn’t BUY your qualifications!
+If you wanted to, Bihar, the neighboring Indian State to the South-east, was the place to get it from…or at least that’s what I had been led to believe way back in the nineties!

 Little did I know!